This post is also available in: Español (Spanish) Français (French)

 Section 9: The term of office for all elected Council and Committee members shall be two years, staggered as follows:

-Section 11: Council and Committee members shall be chosen in such a way that, so far as possible, all geographical sections and other interests among the membership shall have fair and equitable representation.
+Section 11: Council and Committee members shall be chosen in such a way that, so far as possible, all geographical areas and other interests among the membership shall have fair and equitable representation.
 Specifically, the President and the Vice President and President-Elect should not be residents of the same country.

 ARTICLE V – VOTING AND CONDUCT OF BUSINESS

-Section 3: For the annual election of Council members a call-for-nominations must be sent out to all members before August 1 in a separate mailing (mail, fax, email or other electronic means of communication).
-Giving first consideration to the suggestions by membership and taking into account the eligibility, availability, and qualifications of the candidates suggested and the necessary geographical distribution, the Committee shall prepare a slate of nominations, presenting two or more candidates for each office.
-These shall include all qualified nominees with twenty or more votes on the nomination canvass.
+Section 3: For the annual election of Council members a call for nominations must be sent out to all individual members no later than September 15 in a separate email.
+Open nomination shall be conducted for any 4 consecutive weeks ending no later than October 15.
+Giving first consideration to the suggestions by individual membership and taking into account the eligibility, availability, and qualifications of the candidates suggested and the necessary geographical distribution, the Electoral Committee shall prepare a slate of nominations from the individual membership, presenting two or more candidates for each office.
+These shall include all qualified nominees from the individual members with twenty or more votes on the nomination canvass.
+All candidates must be members in good standing.

 Section 4: A Business Meeting shall be held once a year to discuss business or professional matters.
 The place and time of such a Business Meeting should coincide with the annual conference.
 The purpose of the Business Meeting is to keep members updated on current affairs of the Association, to present reports by officers and Committee chairs, and to give the attending members a chance to present their opinion.
 No binding votes will be taken at the Business Meeting.